ealashwali/ealashwali.github.io/_pages/cv.md

 * Sep.
 2021 - Sep.
 2022: Deputy Supervisor for the Cyber Security Club
   * College of Computing & IT at King Abdulaziz University (KAU).
-  * Duties include: Building a cyber security hub for staff and students to raise awareness, conduct activities, and network.
+  * Duties included: Building a cyber security hub for staff and students to raise awareness, conduct activities, and network.

 * Aug.
 2013 - Dec.
 2020: Lecturer
   * College of Computing & IT at King Abdulaziz University (KAU).